-Equity profitability decreases regarding December 2019 mainly due to lower accumulated earnings of the last twelve months and asset profitability decrease mainly because of the increase in cash and cash equivalents.
+Equity profitability decreases regarding December 2019 mainly due to lower earnings of the last twelve months and asset profitability decreases mainly because of the increase in cash and cash equivalents and lower earnings of the last twelve months.

-EBITDA regarding December 2019 increases due to higher operating income.
+EBITDA regarding December 2019 decreases due to lower sales volume and higher operating expenses for the reasons previously mentioned.